PhD students 3rd cohort

 Publications

-• “Because You Creatures Had a World.
-New Formalism, Imaginative Creation, and the Nothing in Michael Ende’s The Neverending Story.”
-Many Doors to Fantastica.
-The Neverending Story & the Education of the Imagination, ed.
-Sean C. Hadley, Joshua Herring, und Jeremy E. Scarbrough, McFarland Press (ms submitted).
+• “Because You Creatures Had a World: New Formalism, Imaginative Creation, and the Nothing in Michael Ende’s The Neverending Story.”
+Many Doors to Fantastica: The Neverending Story & the Education of the Imagination, eds.
+Sean C. Hadley, Joshua Herring, and Jeremy E. Scarbrough, McFarland Press (forthcoming).

-• “A Matter not Yours.
-Gothic Metalepses and Determinist Horror in The Witcher 3: Wild Hunt – Hearts of Stone.”
+• “A Matter not Yours: Gothic Metalepses and Determinist Horror in The Witcher 3: Wild Hunt – Hearts of Stone.”
 Games That Haunt Us: Gothic Game Space as a Living Nightmare, ed.
-Steph Farnsworth (ms submitted).
+Steph Farnsworth, Bloomsbury, estimated December 2024 (in print).

 Short Fiction and Poetry (Selection)